nuruzzaman/ml-engineering-demo/README.md

 docker-compose up -d
 ```

-#### CI/CD pipeline to deploy into production
+#### CI/CD pipeline to deploy into Heroku (Prod environment)
-I created a workflow in github. when you commit your code it will be automatically test, build and deploy code in production environment.
+I created a workflow in github. when you commit your code it will be automatically tested the code, build and deploy in production environment.
+The test solution can be accessible at https://ml-engineering-demo.herokuapp.com/

-## Q/A
+There is another automated pipeline for DockerHub as well.
+You can find docker image at: https://hub.docker.com/r/data2ml/ml-engineering

-#### High-level overview of the system design and its key components.
-OR Architecture diagram of the implementation
+#### High-level architecture diagram of the implementation
 ![architecture-diagram.png](architecture-diagram.png)